micmejia/bible-dump/AMPC/Romans/Rom 5.md

-Therefore, since we are justified ([^a]acquitted, declared righteous, and given a right standing with God) through faith, let us [grasp the fact that we] have [the peace of reconciliation to hold and to [^b]enjoy] peace with God through our Lord Jesus Christ (the Messiah, the Anointed One).
+Therefore, since we are justified (acquitted, declared righteous, and given a right standing with God) through faith, let us [grasp the fact that we] have [the peace of reconciliation to hold and to enjoy] peace with God through our Lord Jesus Christ (the Messiah, the Anointed One).